kubernetes/community/communication/slack-guidelines.md

 Some channels have specific rules or guidelines.
 If they do, they will be listed in the purpose or pinned docs of that channel.

-- `#kubernetes-dev` - Questions and discourse around upstream contributions and development to kubernetes,
+- `#kubernetes-contributors` - Questions and discourse around upstream contributions and development to kubernetes.
 - `#kubernetes-careers` - Job openings for positions working with/on/around
   Kubernetes.
 Post the job once and pin it.
 Pins expire after 30 days.
 Postings must include: